terraform-ibm-modules/terraform-ibm-enterprise/solutions/fully-configurable/DA-enterprise_account_config.md

 #### Core Account Configuration:

-- `key_name` (required, string): A unique identifier for the account.
+- `unique_identifier` (required, string): A unique identifier for the account.
-- `name` (required, string): The display name of the account as it will appear in IBM Cloud.
+- `account_name` (required, string): The display name of the account as it will appear in IBM Cloud.
 - `parent_key_name` (optional, string): The key_name of the parent account group under which this account will be created.

 If `create_account_group` is `true`, this parent_key_name should match the `account_group_key_name` defined within this same enterprise_account_config.